Akshai-Krishna-KP/Mars_Task_1/README.md

 - $\phi$ = Roll (rotation about X-axis)
 - $\theta$ = Pitch (rotation about Y-axis)
 - $\psi$ = Yaw (rotation about Z-axis)

+## Brick_Map Creation
+The task consisted of some co-ordinate relative to starting point where some obstacles are present.
+The task demanded the knowldege of File handling and matrix manipulation.
+The task was relatively simple. there is a bonus question to find Shortest Path, which i will do it later.